kuanb/kuanb.github.io/_posts/2016-01-28-city-sdk-foray.md

 ---

 I wanted to explore the [CitySDK](http://uscensusbureau.github.io/citysdk/guides/censusModule/queryBuilder.html) Census Module Query interface.
 When this first came out roughly a year ago I thought it had potential but had not yet been built out.
 Since then, it appears some solid strides have been made.
 The post powerful aspect, conceptually, of this tool is that a single API interface and structure can become interoperable between any comparable urban/civic structure in the country.
-For example, the same tool built for Las Vegas might work "instanataneously" for Detroit.
+For example, the same tool built for Las Vegas might work "instantaneously" for Detroit.

 ![screencap](https://raw.githubusercontent.com/kuanb/kuanb.github.io/master/images/_posts/city-sdk-foray/tool-screen.png)